nekoyume/nekoyume/docs/white_paper.md

-# Nekoyume: Decentralized MMORPG
+# Nekoyume: A truly decentralized massively multiplayer online role-playing game

-**Abstract:** Nekoyume is a decentralized MMORPG based on the blockchain.
-A large number of users can hunt monsters in the virtual world to gain experience, collect essential items from the adventure, and become stronger.
-The action information of the game is recorded in a blockchain so that a large number of users can participate without a centralized server.
-We have designed a separate random consensus called Hash random so that the game can be implemented on the blockchain.
-Hash random is a random consensus that is difficult to be predicted by combining the block hash which is created by the proof of work and the hash value of the individual action, minimizes the intentions of specific stakeholders, and is deterministic by each behavior.
+**Abstract:** Nekoyume is a decentralized blockchain technology-based massively multiplayer online role-playing game (MMORPG).
+In Nekoyume, a large number of users can hunt virtual monsters to gain experience, collect essential in-game items from adventures, and become stronger.
+The action information of the game is recorded in a blockchain ledger, thereby enabling several users to participate without the requirement for a centralized server.
+In this work, we design a separate random consensus, called Hash random, to implement the game on the blockchain.
+Hash random is a random consensus obtained by combining the block hash, which is created by the proof of work, and the hash value of the individual action.
+Hash random minimizes the intentions of specific stakeholders, and is deterministic by each behavior.

 ## 1. Background

-The bitcoin proposed by Satoshi Nakamoto introduced the concept of blockchain using techniques such as digital signature, hashing, and proof of work.
-The blockchain has shown that the decentralized main net is stable for nine years and that anyone can participate in creating a trustworthy virtual currency. [<sup>1</sup>] The vision of this trusted technology has inspired many software projects.
+Bitcoin, proposed by Satoshi Nakamoto, introduced the concept of blockchain, which applied techniques such as digital signature, hashing, and proof of work, to create a public ledger.
+Blockchain has demonstrated that the decentralized main net is stable for nine years and that anyone can participate in the creation of a trustworthy virtual currency. [<sup>1</sup>] The vision of this trusted technology has also inspired several software projects.

-Now, the blockchain is being used in various places beyond cryptocurrency.
-Vitalik Buterin further developed bitcoin script to suggest Ethereum, a decentralized application platform based on Turing complete Smart Contract. [<sup>2</sup>]
+At present, blockchain technology is being implemented in applications that go beyond cryptocurrency.
+Vitalik Buterin further developed the bitcoin script to propose Ethereum, which is a decentralized application platform based on Turing complete Smart Contract. [<sup>2</sup>]

-When we were able to create a variety of applications in the blockchain, attempts were made to make games.
-In particular, CryptoKitties, which can send and receive randomly generated cats, has shown an enthusiastic response so that Ethereum network showed temporary paralysis. [<sup>3</sup>] However, since the use of random on the blockchain is very limited, there are restrictions on the games that can be implemented at present.
-If a more general-purpose random number generation approach is proposed, we will be able to develop more kinds of game applications.
+In the efforts to create a wide variety of applications for blockchain, several researches attempted to  develop games.
+For example, CryptoKitties, is an online game where users can send and receive randomly generated cats.
+The enthusiastic response received almost paralyzed the Ethereum network temporarily [<sup>3</sup>].
+However, since the use of random consensus on the blockchain is limited, there are several  limitations to the games that can be implemented at present.
+If a more general-purpose random number generation approach is developed, users will be able to create and develop several different types of gaming applications using blockchain technology.

 ## 2. Pseudo-random number generation (PRNG)

-Blockchain has the limitation that the data on the chain and its execution result must be deterministic because of the nature of everyone sharing the ledger and same effect.
-In other words, if you use a typical random value in an application on a blockchain, you will not be able to do it at all, because everyone can see different values ​​based on the same data.
-However, many favorite games, including Tetris, have random elements, so implementing games on a blockchain without any restrictions is a significant limitation.
-Therefore, there have been studies on pseudo-random number generation (PRNG) on blockchains to make blockchains more universal.
+One of the major limitations of Blockchain is that the data on the chain.
+Moreover, its execution result must be deterministic because of the nature of everyone sharing the ledger and same effect.
+In other words, it is not possible to use a typical random value in an application on the blockchain, because all the users will be able to view different values ​​based on the same data.
+However, several famous games, including Tetris, have random elements; therefore, implementing games on a blockchain without any restrictions is a significant limitation.
+To that end, there have been studies on pseudo-random number generation (PRNG) on blockchains to make blockchains more universal.

 ### 2.1.
 Random generation using block values

-This strategy is simple to implement randomly, but since the miner can edit all the block variables, Therefore, it is not suitable for a blockchain where a miner and a user can be the same person. [<sup>4</sup>]
+As regards the implementation, the use of block values for random generation is relatively simple.
+However, the miner can edit all the block variables, and therefore, it is not suitable for blockchains where the miner and the user are the same entity. [<sup>4</sup>]

 ### 2.2.
 Random generation using external services

-Random generation using external services allows you to hide the way the random is created completely, but because it is not a decentralized way, There is a trust issue. [<sup>5</sup>]
+Random generation using external services enables the complete concealment of  random generation.
+However, because it is not a decentralized approach, it may lead to trust issues. [<sup>5</sup>]

-Thus, the currently proposed random generation method has the disadvantage that it can intentionally intervene in a particular group.
-Just as dealers should not manipulate odds at a casino, randomness must be fairly created by minimizing the likelihood of intentional involvement of specific interest.
-To solve this problem, Nekoyume suggests a random generation method called Hash random.
+Thus, the random generation method proposed in this work has the disadvantage that it can intentionally intervene in a particular group.
+Just as dealers should not manipulate odds at a casino, randomness must be created fairly by minimizing the likelihood of intentional involvement of specific user interests.
+To address this problem, Nekoyume proposes a random generation method called Hash random.

 ## 3. Hash Random

-Hash random is a random consensus presented by Nekoyume.
-Hash Random has designed to prevent stakeholders from attempting to make an intentional number, or even to try to do so, in a way that would be detrimental to interests.
+Hash random is designed to prevent stakeholders from attempting to generate an intentional number, in a way that would be detrimental to the interests of other users.
 To this end, we present two fundamental concepts.

 ### 3.1.
-Combination of behavior information hash and block hash
+Combination of behavior information from hash value and block hash

-The hash value derived from the user's behavior information contains the signature of the user, so the miner can not intentionally transform it.
-The block hash is a value that the miner creates, so the user can not deliberately intervene.
+The hash value derived from a user's behavior information contains the signature of the user; therefore, it prevents the miner from intentionally transforming the hash value.
+The block hash is a value created by the miner.
+Therefore, the user cannot deliberately intervene in the generation of the block hash.
 Using the values ​​of the two hash values ​​XORed as a random seed, (1) the user cannot intervene on random values, and (2) all user actions in one block can be based on individual random seeds.

 ### 3.2.
 Behavior information that can be included in a block Time limit

-Even if a combination of behavior information hash and block hash is used as a random seed, a miner can intentionally try to generate a favorable hash based on the behavior information of a user.
-To check this, the behavior information creation time that can be included in the block is limited to 10 times the maximum block creation time.
-A miner can spend more time than other miners to find a hash that has a good combination of specific behavioral information, but you must take the following damage.
+Even in the case that a combination of behavior information from hash and block hash value is used as a random seed, a miner can intentionally attempt to generate a favorable hash based on the behavior information of a user.
+To safeguard against this loophole, the timestamp corresponding to the creation of behavior information that can be included in the block is limited to 10 times the maximum block creation time.
+A miner may spend more time than other miners to find a hash that has a good combination of specific behavioral information at the expense of the following:

-- The miners will have a disadvantageous position in the competition of hash compensation.
+- The miners will be at a disadvantage when competing for hash compensation.
-- The process of intentionally looking for profitable blocks is longer because you need to receive new behavior information periodically.
+- The process of intentionally looking for profitable blocks is longer because of the requirement for periodically obtaining new behavior information.

 ## 4. Decentralized MMORPG

-Nekoyume is a massively multiplayer online role-playing game (MMORPG) based on blockchain which is the first to apply the concept of Hash random.
-Participants become adventurers who can venture and trade in the world of games, or become cats who can navigate blocks that are key to the game's progress.
+Nekoyume is a massively multiplayer online role-playing game (MMORPG) based on blockchain, which is regarded as the first game to incorporate the concept of Hash random.
+Users take on the role of adventure seekers, who venture and trade in the world of games, or become cats who can navigate blocks that are key to the game's progress.

-Because Nekoyume is an MMORPG based on a blockchain, there is no centralized server for a particular subject.
-This has the following advantages.
+Because Nekoyume is an MMORPG based on a blockchain, there is no centralized server for a particular subject, which has the following advantages.

-1. The centralized service operated by a specific entity has the possibility that the service cannot be run continuously depending on the profitability of the game.
-A blockchain-based game can continue the game if there are at least one participant left.
+1. In a centralized service operated by a specific entity, the service may be discontinued if the profitability of the game is not sustained.
+On the other hand, a blockchain-based game can continue as long as there is one participant left.

-2. Because of the business intention of the operating entity, the fun factor of the game does not change greatly according to the profitability of the operating entity.
-The change in gaming is determined by the careful discussion of the participant-oriented community so that many of the participants can properly develop the fun elements of the desired game.
+2. The fun factor of the game is not subject to the business intention (profitability) of the operating entity.
+The change in game design is determined by the consensus of the participant-oriented community; several participants can develop the fun elements of the game through consensus.

-3. While centralized services have an economic advantage to the service operator, blockchain-based games are distributed according to the agreed token economic model.
+3. While centralized services give the service operator an economic advantage, blockchain-based games are distributed according to the agreed token economic model.

 ## 5. Economic Structure

-Here is a simple diagram of the elements that Nekoyume's cats and adventurers share.
+The following figure illustrates the various elements shared by Nekoyume's cats and adventurers.

     +-----------+                 +--------------+
     |           | → Block, Gold → |              |